shmuelyr/merege_idb/README.md

 # merege_idb

-It's very fun when two or more Reversers work together on one project, but IDA PRO have a big problem with it..
+It's very fun when two or more Reversers work together on one project, נut IDA PRO doesn't support that.

 so, this script just pass over your IDA, dump useful info and, with this dump you can update any IDA instance.